Ry-88/holbertonschool-shell/basics/README.md

-rm this command delete a file in system rmdir this command delete a directory in system cd - this command change directory to previous directory
+rm this command delete a file in system rmdir this command delete a directory in system cd - this command change directory to previous directory ls -la . .. /boot this command list all files in current directory and parent and /boot as a long format with hidden files